 to his powers that he can’t control.
 This is the first time I ever felt real

-chemistry between these two, and it was sweet to see the origins of how they
+chemistry between these two in the movies, and it was sweet to see the origins of how they

 both became X-Men.